 Tips for Toddler Meals

-- Nutrition is a Long Term Goal: instead of thinking of each meal as the perfectly portioned and balanced meal, think instead of how toddler’s overall week of eating looks like.
-Some meals you may not have time to add in veggies or fruit and that’s okay if you serve them at a different meal.
+- Nutrition is a Long Term Goal: instead of thinking of each meal as the perfectly portioned and balanced meal, think instead of how a toddler’s overall week of eating looks like.
+For some meals, you may not have time to add in veggies or fruit and that’s okay if you serve them at a different meal.

 - What my Kids Ate: I made all of these meals for my toddlers and some of them they loved and some of them my toddler took one bite and then proceeded to have a meltdown because I gave them the wrong color of spoon.
 Again, toddlers are finicky about everything in life.
 These meals are just here to give you some inspiration and guidance of what I fed my little ones, now whether they eat them or not is another story.

 - Meals Can be Customized: these meals are pretty open-ended and can be made gluten-free, dairy-free, vegan or vegetarian by switching out some of the ingredients.
 If you need help, comment below and I can help you figure out how to make it acceptable for any diet.

 - Cut Food Age-Appropriately: the pictures below are for my 3-year-old.
 If you are going to serve the same foods to a younger toddler, you may have to cut the foods shown into small pieces to avoid choking risks.

 - Silver Snack Containers (also love these stasher bags)